cutlerCLI/cutler/README.md

 [creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) or [submitting an issue](https://github.com/hitblast/cutler/issues).

 If you, as a developer, would like to dive into the nitty-gritty of contributing to cutler, view the [CONTRIBUTING.md](./CONTRIBUTING.md).
 I'm still writing it as the project progresses.

+## Acknowledgements

+- Heartfelt thanks to @furtidev for helping me learn more about the optimization process of cutler.

 ## License